mahulo2009/RoboND-Kinematics-Project/README.md

 R_0_3 = R0_1  * R1_2 * R2_3
 ```

+Once the end-effector Pose is extracted from the TF, the matrix rotation of the end-effector is evaluated.

 ```python
         # Extract end-effector position and orientation from request
         # px,py,pz = end-effector position